Mapped: Super Typhoon Ragasa forces evacuations in Philippines and Taiwan

 Storm known locally as Typhoon Nando bears down with destructive winds and torrential rain after undergoing ‘explosive strengthening’ over the Philippine Sea

-Tens of thousands of people were being evacuated in the Philippines and Taiwan on Sunday as the season’s first super typhoon bore down on the region with destructive winds and torrential rainfall.
+Tens of thousands of people have been forced to evacuate in the Philippines and Taiwan as Super Typhoon Ragasa barrelled towards the southeast Asian countries with destructive winds and torrential rainfall on Monday.

-Forecasters said Ragasa, known locally as Typhoon Nando, had undergone “explosive strengthening” over the Philippine Sea and was threatening to become one of the strongest storms to hit Asia this year.
+Philippine president Ferdinand Marcos Jr has instructed the disaster response agency to go on full alert and mobilise all government agencies.

-At around 11am local time, the Philippine weather agency Pagasa reported maximum sustained winds of 185kmph and gusts of up to 230kmph, warning of “life-threatening flooding, landslides and storm surges” across northern Luzon.
+Ragasa, the strongest storm on the planet this year so far, has threatened the north of the island country and set off storm alerts across east and southeast Asia.
+Forecasters said Ragasa, known locally as Typhoon Nando, had undergone “explosive strengthening” over the Philippine Sea.

 Interior secretary Jonvic Remulla said officials “must waste no time in moving families out of danger zones”, adding that pre-emptive evacuations had begun in flood-prone communities in Cagayan, Isabela, Ilocos and Batanes provinces.